LOS ANGELES – Henry Keith Watson remembers April 29, 1992, as if it happened just last week. History won't allow him to forget it.

 Not that violence had been totally unexpected.

-In the weeks before the verdict, nearly a dozen black community leaders had been meeting regularly with then-Mayor Tom Bradley, discussing what to do if there was an acquittal, the Rev. Cecil "Chip" Murray recounted.
+In the weeks before the verdict, nearly a dozen black community leaders had been meeting regularly with then-Mayor Tom Bradley, discussing what to do if there was an acquittal, the Rev. Cecil "Chip" Murray recounts.

 When the verdict was announced, some 150 volunteers fanned out across the city, urging calm, says Murray, retired pastor of the First African Methodist Episcopal Church and now a religious studies professor at the University of Southern California.
 They were successful in some instances and likely would have been more so if police had backed them up, he says.